ismailsoftdev/DjangoInitiator/README.md

 - **Database Client Selection:** Offer users the choice of database clients during project setup.

-I'm committed to making Django Initiator more powerful and user-friendly.
+I'm committed to making DjangoInitiator more powerful and user-friendly.
 Stay tuned for these exciting updates!

 ## License